Purdue-CS193/homework-0-pradyumchitlu/index.md

+# Pradyum Chitlu's First CS193 Homework
+## My favorite things about CS193 so far:
+- learning how to make my own website from a repository
+- using github classroom
+- committing changes to github
+- ready to learn more about terminal

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.